amarsinghen/landmark-detection-kaggle/README.md

 - Run app.py

 ### Data Pre-Processing and Modeling
+All jupyter notebooks and python files for this step can be found under jupyter_notebooks folder in this project

 #### Dataset
 - The dataset was acquired from Google Landmark Recognition 2019 Kaggle challenge.
 - The raw training dataset consisted of ~4 million images of different sizes with over 200k classes, total 500gb.